 This award-winning online course, designed by professionals from Google, Stanford, and MIT, guides students through beginning to learn one of the most popular and versatile languages.
-Led live by an expert, students learn how to animate and draw with Python, and build their own story project to create a cool animation.
-Required: creativity and a passion for learning code!
+Led live by an expert, students get introduced to Python by creating an animate and drawing and building their own story with Python coding.
+Once you've completed this course, continue learning with the full Python course for kids and teens.
+Required: creativity and a passion for learning to code!

 Class type: Live online, small group